 An investment in the Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.

 A typical investor will be seeking to achieve a return on their investment in the medium to long term.

+The Net Asset Value of the Fund is expected to be moderately volatile.
 The anticipated volatility is expected to be similar to the Benchmark (as defined herein).
-Accordingly, the Fund is suitable for investors who are prepared to accept a moderate level of volatility.
+Accordingly, the Fund is suitable for investors who are prepared to accept a moderate degree of volatility.